Pettor/app-pixi-image-editor/README.md

 [![Actions Main](../../actions/workflows/main.yml/badge.svg)](../../actions/workflows/main.yml)
 [![Storybook](https://raw.githubusercontent.com/storybooks/brand/master/badge/badge-storybook.svg)](https://pettor.github.io/component-pixi-image-editor/storybook/)

-This is a React component for using Pixi as an image editor.
+This is a React web application using PixiJS to create a basic image editor.
 The editor can load an image and contains several different tools and mechanics to view and adjust the content.

 ## Demo